Terms of business when Refinancing your Property

 - Deal with application for registration of the new charge at the Land Registry

-- Search fees (includes Local Authority, drainage, environmental, Chancel, flood and planning searches)-£500 approximately
+- Search fees (includes Local Authority, drainage, environmental, Chancel, flood and planning searches)-£300-500 approximately

 - Land Registry registration fee-this is set by the Land Registry and depends on the value of the property you are purchasing.
 The fee ranges from £20 to £900.

-- Electronic money transfer fee £20 plus VAT per payment
+- Electronic money transfer fee £20 plus VAT per transfer

-Estimated total, (excluding Land Registry fee and conveyancer’s fee to act for a lender): £1,472.00.Our legal fee assumes that
+Estimated total, (excluding Land Registry fee): £1,764.Our legal fee assumes that

 - This is a standard transaction of a title registered at HM Land Registry